near/docs/docs/3.tutorials/auction/1-basic.md

         </details>

         - `bid` is typed `NearToken` for storing a number of $NEAR tokens.
 The type makes it easier to handle $NEAR tokens by implementing methods to express the value in `yoctonear` (10^-24 $NEAR), `milinear` and `near`.
-        - `bidder` is typed `AccountId` to automatically check whether the account address is valid.
+        - `bidder` is typed `AccountId` which automatically check whether the account address is valid.
         - `auction_end_time` is of type `U64`.
-Since u64 has to be converted to a string for input and output U64 automates the type casting between u64 and string.
+Since u64 has to be converted to a string for input and output, U64 automates the type casting between u64 and string.

     </TabItem>
 </Tabs>